Mirai Sentai Timeranger: Naoto Takizawa

 Naoto Takizawa/Time Fire (滝沢 直人/タイムファイヤー, Takizawa Naoto/Taimu Faiyā): Tatsuya's 28- year-old rival and leader of the City Guardians established by the Asami Group.
 Unlike Tatsuya, Naoto came from the other side of the tracks, getting by on a scholarship as the two of them attended college.
 Naoto envied Tatsuya and wanted to be the better of the two.
-After Naoto becomes Time Fire, colored red and black, the Asami Group attempts to analyze the technology for mass production, but cannot fully understand the 30th century technology.
+After Naoto becomes the red-colored Time Fire, the Asami Group attempts to analyze the technology for mass production, but cannot fully understand the 30th century technology.
 He finds out through Sion that the Londerz are just prisoners and only need to be recaptured.
 Eventually, he learns that the Timerangers came from the 30th century and, because of his desire for power, he chooses to find a way to use his new knowledge of the Timerangers to his advantage.
 After Wataru is hospitalized, Naoto is able to use that knowledge to gain full control of the City Guardians.
 Naoto also owns two pet birds, Tora and Sakura, which he later gives to a little girl.
 After Naoto is injured during the battle against NeoCrisis, he finds out that Wataru has forced Ibuki to resign and the City Guardians were able to remove the voice lock function on the V-Commander, which means they no longer need him.
 However, Naoto flees with the V-Commander.
 The girl who Naoto gave his birds to is seen trying to rescue the birds.
-A Zenitt would have killed her, but Naoto protects her and is shot in her stead.
+A Zenit would have killed her, but Naoto protects her and is shot in her stead.
 At an emergency shelter he is treated for his injuries.
 When the little girl comes to thank him, they see one of the bird outside.
 Unaware of how badly he is already injured, Naoto goes out to catch the bird.
-He succeeds, but is shot down by a Zenitt, which mortally wounds him and causes him to lose his balance and fall over a high stairwell railing.
+He succeeds, but is shot down by a Zenit, which mortally wounds him and causes him to lose his balance and fall over a high stairwell railing.
 Naoto relinquishes the V-Commander to Tatsuya, telling him to change the way he lives as he dies.
 In the 20th century, Tatsuya comes across an individual resembling Naoto.